YoungShap/devquest/README.md

 -In App Password Change.

--Forgot My Password email Reset!
+-Forgot My Password Reset with Email!

 -Change Display Settings from Table To Cards on the Admin CRM Panel.